VeiTrr/bundles-brilliance/README.md

 ## Installation

-1. Make sure you have Fabric Loader installed.
-If not, download it from [FabricMC](https://fabricmc.net/use/).
+1. Make sure you have NeoForged installed.
-2. Download the latest version of Fabric API and place it in your mods folder.
+2. Download the latest version of Forgified Fabric API.
 3. Download Bundle's Brilliance
-4. Place the downloaded `.jar` file in your mods folder.
+4. Place the downloaded `.jar` files in your mods folder.
-5. Run Minecraft with Fabric.
+5. Run Minecraft with NeoForge.

 ## Usage